kubedb/docs/docs/guides/hazelcast/monitoring/alerting.md

 ### Database Group

+Fired based on live metrics from the Hazelcast exporter sidecar (JMX-derived) and, for the `hazelcastDown`/`hazelcastPhaseCritical` pair, the KubeDB operator's own view of the resource phase.

 | Alert | Severity | For | What It Means |
 |-------|----------|-----|---------------|
 | `hazelcastPartitionCountExceed` | warning | 30s | Active partition count is unusually high. |